home > tour history > 2008 > boise > Media Reviews

 Back

-Boise, ID - Media Reviews
+Boise, ID - Media Review Quotes

-Def Leppard's stage was large but not titanic.
-(Van Halen is definitely doing it bigger.)
-But the band successfully revived the colossal, arena-rock vibe that everyone had paid up to $75 to remember.
 As Def Leppard pounded out "Let's Get Rocked" and "Love Bites," beers joyfully got spilled.
 The crowd was fairly tame, though, even if an occasional woman wearing no shirt and a push-up bra menaced security with her jiggles.

 Def Leppard's most satisfying moments came during tunes like hard rocker "Foolin,'" from the band's classic 1983 album "Pyromania."
 The worst were throwaways like "Armageddon It," from the commercially massive "Hysteria."
 Naturally, Def Leppard felt compelled to perform a new collaboration with country singer Tim McGraw from the band's next album, due April 29.
 (Why the still-current McGraw would duet with Def Leppard is a mystery.)
 The tune was a snooze.

-Maybe McGraw's presence would have saved it.
-Either way, you sort of had to forgive.
 Def Leppard dipped all the way back to 1981 for "Mirror, Mirror (Look Into My Eyes)."
 And everybody secretly loves "Pour Some Sugar on Me."

-Undoubtedly, most fans felt like the event was worth every penny, if for nothing else than a brief escape from bills and bosses.
 As thousands shrieked along to encore hit "Rock of Ages" - you know, the "gunter glieben glauchen globen" song - it was clear what this experience was all about: "What do you want?" we all screamed.
 "I want rock n' roll.
 Long live rock ' roll."

 Idaho Statesman 2008.

-Def Leppard, REO Speedwagon, Styx By Elaine Lacaillade
+By Elaine Lacaillade

 Def Leppard headlined the show, but earplugs came in handy during their set.
 Unfortunately, something was definitely missing from their performance.
 Beginning the show with a black and white video of women in bras introducing Def Leppard's new single with guest vocalist Tim McGraw was not the way to go.
 They played some selections from the High and Dry album but did very little to get the crowd as pumped up.
 The offering of acoustic love ballads was cringe-inducing and even the glistening pecs of the shirtless guitar hero was not enough to save the experience.
 Waiting until the very end of the concert to play any rock anthems was not a good choice after the offerings from the other two awesome openers.